Best Online Degrees in: Journalism

 Building a Career

 Wage and employment depend on factors including employer, experience, area, and position.
-For instance, the U.S. Bureau of Labor Statistics (BLS) reports that broadcast news analysts had a median annual wage of $54,140 in May 2010, and reporters and correspondents had a median annual wage of $34,530.
+For instance, the U.S. Bureau of Labor Statistics (BLS) reports that broadcast news analysts had a median annual wage of $54,140, and reporters and correspondents had a median annual wage of $34,530.
 Broadcast news analyst employment is expected to increase by 10%, but reporters and correspondents employment is expected to decrease by 8%.

 Journalism majors may also work in public relations.
-Public relations managers and specialists had a median annual wage of $57,550 in May 2010, according to the BLS.
-Employment for public relations managers and specialists are expected to increase by 21% between 2010 and 2020.
+Public relations managers and specialists had a median annual wage of $57,550, according to the BLS.
+Employment for public relations managers and specialists are expected to increase by 21%.